-The Corporation's objectives when managing capital is to safeguard its ability to continue as a going concern, provide adequate working capital and maintain cash on hand.
+The Corporation's objectives when managing capital is to safeguard its ability to continue as a going concern by providing adequate working capital and maintaining cash on hand.
 The Corporation defines capital as the Corporation's shareholders' equity and loans and borrowings.
-At December 31, 2018 shareholders' deficit was \$1,820,927 (September 30, 2018 - \$1,831,794) and loans and borrowings were at \$2,171,969 (September 30, 2018 - \$7,468,229).
-The Corporation manages its capital structure and makes adjustments to it in light of changes in economic conditions and the risk characteristics of the underlying assets.
+At March 31, 2019 shareholders' deficit was \$2,049,201 (September 30, 2018 - \$1,831,794 shareholders' equity) and loans and borrowings were \$2,172,765 (September 30, 2018 - \$7,468,229).
+The Corporation manages its capital structure and adjusts it considering changes in economic conditions and the risk characteristics of the underlying assets.
 In order to maintain or adjust the capital structure, the Corporation may purchase shares for cancellation pursuant to normal course issuer bids, issue new shares or obtain debt financing.
 The Corporation is not currently subject to any externally imposed capital requirements.

-Management anticipates that, based on the amount required to fund expenses associated with the execution of the Corporation's current business plan, taking into account the present working capital and the Corporation's projected level of future income, the Corporation is expected to require an injection of capital through debt or equity financing to meet its normal operating requirements for the next 12 months.
+Management anticipates that, based on the amount required to fund expenses associated with the execution of the Corporation's current business plan, considering the limited working capital and the Corporation's projected level of future income, the Corporation is expected to require an injection of capital through debt or equity financing to meet its normal operating requirements for the next 12 months.
 Additional capital requirements are dependent on the extent of future revenues and expenses related to product development, manufacturing, sales and promotion and in consideration of results of the evaluation of other business growth opportunities and associated capital requirements.
 Additional liquid capital may be sourced from the issuance of share capital, debt financing or from potential government funding in support of development of export markets.